zebpaa/mindbox/README.md

 3) Implemented deletion of all completed tasks via one button
 4) Covered the application with tests
 5) Added caching via localStorage
+6) Adaptation for mobile devices has been implemented

 ```sh
 git clone https://github.com/zebpaa/mindbox.git